a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 This work was done as part of [KEP #4639](https://github.com/kubernetes/enhancements/issues/4639) by [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node) and [SIG Storage](https://github.com/kubernetes/community/tree/master/sig-storage).

-### Better devices errors visibility - the device health is now in pod status: Add Resource Health Status to the Pod Status for Device Plugin and DRA
+### Exposing device health information through Pod status

 Expose device health information through the Pod Status is added as a new alpha feature in v1.31, disabled by default.

-Before Kubernetes v1.31, the way to know whether or not a Pod is associated with the failed device is to use the [PodResources API](#monitoring-device-plugin-resources).
+Before Kubernetes v1.31, the way to know whether or not a Pod is associated with the failed device is to use the [PodResources API](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#monitoring-device-plugin-resources).

 By enabling this feature, the field `allocatedResourcesStatus` will be added to each container status, within the `.status` for each Pod.
 The `allocatedResourcesStatus` field reports health information for each device assigned to the container.